 - Patients should spend just an hour in the recovery room closely monitoring complications.

-- The patient should take a rest after going home.
+- The patient should take rest after going home.

-- The patient should take blood-thinning medications after the procedure has been done for several weeks to prevent further blood clots.
+- The patient should take blood-thinning medications after the procedure for several weeks to prevent further blood clots.

 Risk Factor of Cardioversion